kongaman/DesignPatternsJavaExample/README.md

  - One class that deals with the database
  - usually one class per table or view
  - abstracts dealing with the database away from the other classes (db might change, methods called from other classes in DAO stay the same)
+ - **DAO Factory Pattern**
+ - creates the DAO objects.
+Is used to implement another abstraction layer